CBorowski-dev/docs-operaton-org/content/user-guide/spring-framework-integration/expressions.md

 In a shared process engine deployment scenario, you have a process engine which dispatches to multiple applications.
 In this case, there is not a single Spring application context but each application may maintain its own application context.
 The process engine cannot use a single expression resolver for a single application context but must delegate to the appropriate process application, depending on which process is currently being executed.

-This functionality is provided by the `org.camunda.bpm.engine.spring.application.SpringProcessApplicationElResolver`.
+This functionality is provided by the `org.operaton.bpm.engine.spring.application.SpringProcessApplicationElResolver`.
 This class is a `ProcessApplicationElResolver` implementation delegating to the local application context.
 Expression resolving then works in the following way:

 1. The shared process engine checks which process application corresponds to the process it is currently executing.
 2. It then delegates to that process application for resolving expressions.